 The human cost to society is huge.
-Such crashes cost us some $59 billion a year.
+Such crashes that cost combined with the rest of the industry, some $59 billion a year.

 It’s younger drivers that account for most of these accidents.
 Drivers aged 21-24 were responsible for nearly a third.
 The next age group—up to age 37—accounted for nearly as much.
 Driving under the influence is still a big problem, despite public service campaigns against it.

 The legal limit is 0.08 and how many drinks that takes depends on many factors, including your body weight, what you have had to eat and when, how quickly you metabolize alcohol and so many other smaller factors.
 So the idea that one drink can’t possibly influence your driving may not be true—especially if you are a slight person drinking on an empty stomach.

 Here’s what you can do to prevent driving under the influence:

 - Don’t drink and drive.
 Always have a designated driver who doesn’t drink with you or call someone for a ride.